 Mr. Joe’s: Philadelphians love to argue about the best “red gravy” Italian restaurant, but our favorite is Mr. Joe’s. #1 all meals come with a complimentary glass of house red wine (and salad) #2 all meals come with a complimentary cannoli (or other dessert) from Termini bakery (the bakery and restaurant are owned by the same family). #3 The menu is small, but everything we’ve tried has been delicious.
 The restaurant is small, so come early or late.
 Service can be a bit slow, but very friendly once it’s your turn.
 Note: they are open 11:00-5:00 Tuesday-Saturday) 1514 S. 8th

 Water Ice: John’s.
 A classic.
 4 basic flavors (cherry, pineapple, lemon, chocolate, plus occasional specials).
 Cheap.
 Not too sweet.
 Philly Desserts: Classic Water Ice a.k.a.
 Italian Ice (John’s)

 Make sure to check out the pole at 9th & Montrose.
 It’s the one used each year for the Italian Market Festival’s greased pole contest.

-Walk the streets around the market and you will notice businesses set up to assist immigrants since they first began arriving in the area in the 1800’s.
-One example can still be found along 7th St. between Bainbridge and Washington Avenue.
-In the late 19th and early 20th centuries this area was a “bankers row” of over 25 row house sized banks set up to help Italian immigrants with loans, money transfers, even railroad and steamship tickets.
+Walk the streets around the market and you will notice businesses set up to assist immigrants as they first began arriving in the area in the 1800’s.
+In the late 19th and early 20th centuries the area along 7th St. between Bainbridge and Washington Avenue was a “bankers row” of over 25 row-house sized banks set up to help Italian immigrants with loans, money transfers, even railroad and steamship tickets.
 Today, you can still see the facades of Banca Calabrese, Banca D’Italia and Bozzelli’s bank.